-Green tea, also known as Chinese tea, is a type of tea made from Camellia sinensis leaves.
-Aside from water, it is the most widely consumed beverage around the world.
-Because of its popularity, researchers and consumers have been fascinated with potential health outcomes associated with drinking green tea.
+Camellia sinensis leaves makes Green tea, or Chinese tea.
+It is the most widely consumed beverage around the world aside from water.
+Its popularity, fascinates researchers and consumers with potential health outcomes associated with drinking green tea.
 Epidemiological studies suggest that the consumption of green tea may help prevent cancers in humans.
-In various parts of Asia it has been used as a medicine for many years.
+In various parts of Asia, people use it as a medicine for many years.
 The tea is made from the steamed, unfermented leaves of the Camellia sinensis plant.
-It is also called Chinese tea.
+It, in other words, is Chinese tea.

 Health benefit of drinking green tea:

 Some studies found that consuming green tea lowered both LDL, or ‘bad’, cholesterol and triglycerides, a type of fat found in blood.
 LDL cholesterol and triglycerides both contribute to fatty build-ups in arteries.
-These build-ups are often associated with strokes, heart attacks, and peripheral artery disease (PAD).
-As green tea was found to reduce these build-ups, researchers concluded that drinking this tea could lower the risk of cardiovascular diseases.
+These build-ups are often in future connection with strokes, heart attacks, and also peripheral artery disease (PAD).
+As green tea reduces these build-ups, researchers concluded that drinking this tea could lower the risk of cardiovascular diseases.
 Studies have also found that green tea may lower one’s risk of obesity and improve physical performance.
 Drinking four cups of green tea a day for two months caused a significant decrease in body weight, body mass index (BMI), waist circumference, and systolic blood pressure.

 Green tea and cancer:

 Tea has long been regarded as an aid to good health, and many believe it can help reduce the risk of cancer.
 Some laboratory studies have shown that extracts from green tea can stop cancer cells from growing.
 Most studies of tea and cancer prevention have focused on green tea.
-Although tea and/or tea polyphenols have been found in animal studies to inhibit tumorigenesis at different organ sites, including the skin, lung, oral cavity, esophagus, stomach, small intestine, colon, liver, pancreas, and mammary gland, the results of human studies—both epidemiologic and clinical studies—have been inconclusive.
+Although tea and/or tea polyphenols, in animal studies inhibit tumorigenesis at different organ sites, including the skin, lung, oral cavity, esophagus, stomach, small intestine, colon, liver, pancreas, and mammary gland, the results of human studies—both epidemiologic and clinical studies—have been inconclusive.

 Practical tips for buying green tea for cancer prevention

 Green tea contains substances called polyphenols.
-A subgroup of these polyphenols is called catechins.
+Catechins is a subgroup of these polyphenols.
 Scientists think catechins give green tea its antioxidant properties.
-The catechin in green tea is called epigallocatechin-3-gallate (EGCG).
+The catechin in green tea which in other words is epigallocatechin-3-gallate (EGCG).
 Researchers think that EGCG has an anti-tumour (anti-cancer) effect.
 So before buying green tea for cancer prevention, you must ensure that it must contain catechin.

 Lab results on cancer prevention

 Lab results are encouraging.
 But we need evidence from human studies to prove them.
-The evidence at the moment from human studies is mixed.
+There is a mixed evidence at the moment from human studies.
 Researchers published an overview of studies (a meta analysis) in 2014.
 It suggested that green tea could reduce the risk of developing mouth cancers.

 Other studies have shown it may reduce the risk of developing: